kw7oe/kw7oe.github.io/content/posts/gen-server.md

 author of Elixir in Action instead of rolling out your own solution. _(You can also read this [article][4] by the author on the design behind the library)_

-If you need more full fledge solution for scheduling jobs, consider [`quantum`][2] that allow you to use cron like syntax to schedule jobs.
+If you need more full-fledged solution for scheduling jobs, consider [`quantum`][2] that allow you to use cron like syntax to schedule jobs.

 **2. To gain more control over task execution of `Task` module.**